top of page

 The small province of Chalatenango constitutes the northern region of El Salvador, where mountains run to the Honduran border.
 It's a very pretty, peaceful area, easily accessible from San Salvador and, the more so since the construction of a new freeway, the Honduran border too.
 Suchitoto – everyone's favourite Salvadoran colonial town – is deservedly the area's most well-known attraction.
 On some weekends it can feel like the cultural centre of Central America, and it makes a fabulous base for a visit to the country.

 La Palma is a unique artists' hangout, famous for art which continues to capture the world’s imagination, while hiking trips from San Ignacio and Miramundo are world class.
-The commercial hub of Chalatenango – the center of what is now El Salvador’s safest province – is a proud farming town with a strong community spirit, as seen in an ongoing dispute with international mining companies.
+The commercial hub of Chalatenango – the centre of what is now El Salvador’s safest province – is a proud farming town with a strong community spirit, as seen in an ongoing dispute with international mining companies.

 The countryside around Chalatenango climbs into dry forest studded with toothy peaks and rugged tawny hills.
 The small villages in this remote area have stunning landscapes and interesting histories.
 La Montañona is a pine-forest reserve at 1600m with prime views and pre-Columbian rock carvings.
 The civil war left several tatús (cave hideouts), including one used by clandestine guerrilla radio station Radio Farabundo, as well as an underground guerrilla hospital.
 Beyond the Río Sumpul, Arcatao is a beautiful village in the mountains bordering Honduras.
 Northwest of Chalate, Concepción Quezaltepeque is a hammock-making centre.